 Bachelor of Arts in Psychology

-Earn your Psychology Degree at SUNY Empire State College
+Earn your Psychology Degree at SUNY Empire State University

 The Bachelor of Arts degree in Psychology is a 124-credit program listed with SUNY and approved as a registered degree program through the New York State Education Department.
 Psychology is the scientific study of the mind and behavior; the discipline covers major broad topics and employs specific social science methodologies for understanding humans, ranging from simple observation to rigorous experimentation.
 Subjects include, but are not limited to, how people develop and learn; how behaviors, relationships, and beliefs are motivated; how the brain, behavior, and environment interact; how people develop cognitive, emotional, and behavioral problems, as well as how to intervene; how people interact with the world around them, including how they perceive it, how they respond to it intellectually and emotionally, and how these processes change throughout the lifespan; and, how all of these processes are integrated into personality under interpersonal, social, and cultural influences.